Expectations for Internship Sites

 - The supervisor will attend internship clusters with the intern.

-- The supervisor will complete the ELCA's 3-month, mid-point, and final evaluations of the intern.
+- The supervisor will complete the ELCA's three-month, mid-point, and final evaluations of the intern.

 The lay committee